Gesta Francorum: Status among the earliest crusade narratives

+Authorship

 Nothing of certainty is known about the Gesta's author, nor if the work had a single author.
 Scholars of the earlier twentieth century believed the author to be a layman, possibly a knight who lost his mount during the expedition and became a footsoldier.
 They also believed the author to have been a follower of the crusade leader Bohemond of Taranto, who looms large in the narrative.
 Jay Rubenstein has pointed out, however, that the author was also harshly critical of Bohemond, and that interest in Bohemond's exploits would not have been surprising for any member of the expedition.
 As Rubenstein also observes, there is probably more evidence that the author was a cleric than a lay person.
 Although the Latin is simple, the author quotes, paraphrases and merges Biblical passages, and Marcus Bull characterizes parts of the text (particularly Book IX) as complex with subtle intertextual references.

+Source for later chronicles

 Either the Gesta Francorum itself or some very closely related text was used as the basis for three much longer, more detailed, and more stylistically ambitious accounts of the First Crusade.
 These three histories were all composed by Benedictine monks working in northwestern Francia: Robert the Monk, Baudri of Bourgueil, and Guibert of Nogent.
 These authors complained of the simplicity of the text, and that it left out what to them seemed like major elements of the story such as the Council of Clermont.
 Notwithstanding their complaints, they all utilized it as a major source for their works.

 How and why the Gesta Francorum came to be the source for all three chroniclers at around the same time has been the source of scholarly disagreement.
 In concert with his belief that the author of the Gesta was a southern Italian follower of Bohemond of Taranto, Augustus C. Krey first advanced the argument that Bohemond himself had brought the Gesta with him to northern Francia as part of his campaign to recruit a new crusade army in 1105.
 This argument has been broadly popular with scholars, including the modern translator of Robert the Monk's chronicle Carol Sweetenham and has been expanded to explain the circulation of other crusade texts, such as the chronicle of Fulcher of Chartres, at around the same time.
 Skepticism regarding this role for the Gesta has been voiced in several quarters.
 Marc Carrier observed that the Gesta would not have made effective anti-Byzantine propaganda.
 Nicholas Paul argued that it was unlikely that Bohemond, who does not seem to have had extensive engagement with written texts before the First Crusade, would have used a Latin book to recruit lay warriors.
 Jay Rubenstein reaffirmed his belief in the idea that Bohemond (or someone in his entourage) embraced the utility of Latin histories, arguing that the distribution of the Gesta may have been followed by the recruitment of Ralph of Caen for the purpose of writing a Deeds of Bohemond (which became the Deeds of Tancred) after Bohemond's death.